Building a Science Fantasy World Map From Star Systems to Magical Realms

 🌠 1.
 The Eclipse of Memory

-Description: Once every so often, two moons overlap during an eclipse.
+Description: Once every thousand years, two moons overlap during an eclipse.
 Anyone caught under its shadow forgets one deeply held memory—random or otherwise.
 This is what happens in Zalonia every 163 years when the red moon eclipses the blue moon.
 Neutral magic is the most powerful while this is happening.

 Secret cults intentionally expose themselves, believing forgetting is a divine rebirth.